 She said recruitment needs to be more focused on diversity, and Wilson graduating will help other men feel more comfortable in the field.
 There needs to be more focus on pre-college programs and pushing back against stereotypes.

 “We have to destigmatize this idea that men don’t go into nursing,” Whitney said.
 “There’s a space for them in this career.”

 CORRECTION: A previous version of this article incorrectly stated Nichelle Whitney was a faculty member at the School of Nursing.
 Whitney was a member of staff.
+This article was edited for clarity on May 7, 2019.
 The IDS regrets this error.